NasonovIvan/NN-whale-recognition/README.md

 ### Description:
 In this project I analyze [The Marinexplore and Cornell University Whale Detection Challenge](https://www.kaggle.com/c/whale-detection-challenge), where participants were tasked with developing an algorithm to correctly classify audio clips containing sounds from the North Atlantic right whale.

-In my work, I concentrated on the analysis of spectrogram images by the [Xception](https://openaccess.thecvf.com/content_cvpr_2017/papers/Chollet_Xception_Deep_Learning_CVPR_2017_paper.pdf) neural network.
+In my work, I concentrated on the analysis of spectrogram images by the [Xception](https://openaccess.thecvf.com/content_cvpr_2017/papers/Chollet_Xception_Deep_Learning_CVPR_2017_paper.pdf) neural network and applied [InceptionTime](https://link.springer.com/article/10.1007/s10618-020-00710-y) network with network, based on Multi-Head Attention, to information characteristics classification.

 ### Data:
 The Kaggle training set includes approximately 30,000 labeled audio files.
 Each file encodes a two second monophonic audio clip in AIFF format with a 2000 Hz sampling rate.
 Based on these files, I obtained spectrogram images, as in the example below:
 <p align="center">
 	<img src="https://github.com/NasonovIvan/NN-whale-recognition/blob/main/images/train4.png" width="350">
 </p>

+### Formation of information characteristics
+It is proposed to use such information characteristics as spectral entropy and complexity as features forming time series for recognizing acoustic signals of biological origin.
+In this case, different variants of statistical complexity $C_{SQ}, C_{JSD}, C_{TV}$ reach their maximum values on different discrete distributions, i.e. they are best suited for detection of signals with different spectral structure, which allows us to use them together with entropy $H$ as features in the classification task.

 ### Inception